sveltejs/kit/packages/adapter-node/README.md

 HOST=127.0.0.1 PORT=4000 node build
 ```

-However, which environment variables are used can also be customised by setting the `env` option.
-If specified, TKTKTK.
-It defaults to `{ host: 'HOST', port: 'PORT' }`.
+You can specify different environment variables if necessary using the `env` option.

 ## License